Teething. That word alone can literally make any mum cry.

 REMEDIES THAT WILL HELP YOU SOOTHE YOUR TEETHING BABY

 Here’s my top list of teething solutions that have always saved our day.
 I recommend having several of these things ready on hand because you never know when teething pain (and subsequent bad mood or tantrum) will strike.
 I’ve tested them all on both my babies.
-The results were pretty much similar with each child.
+The results were pretty much similar to each child.

 There are exceptions to the rule, however.
 If your mama instinct is telling you that something isn’t right – go see your doctor!